Armstrong Gibbs

 Cecil Armstrong Gibbs (10 August 1889 – 12 May 1960) was a prolific and versatile English composer.
 Though best known for his choral music and, in particular, songs, Gibbs also devoted much of his career to the amateur choral and festival movements in Britain.
-He attained a high level of popularity: his work "Dusk" was requested by Princess Elizabeth on her 18th birthday.
+Although his music is rarely played today he attained a high level of popularity in his lifetime.
+His slow waltz "Dusk" for orchestra and piano earned him more royalties than any of his other works combined.
+It was requested by Princess Elizabeth to be performed on her 18th birthday.